MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

   "while_preferred_team_live":         Options for rotating while your chosen preferred_teams is live
     "enabled"                  Bool    Rotation is enabled while your configured preferred_teams game is live.
+    "during_inning_breaks"     Bool    Rotation is enabled while your configured preferred_teams game is live during an inning break.

 "end_of_day"                   String  A 24-hour time you wish to consider the end of the previous day before starting to display the current day's games.
 Uses local time from your pi.
 "full_team_names"              Bool    If true and on a 64-wide board, displays the full team name on the scoreboard instead of their abbreviation.
 This config option is ignored on 32-wide boards.
 Defaults to true when on a 64-wide board.